tmtmtm/bashible/README.md

 ##### already

-a) If used before tasks started, stops execution of the blebook (exits the process like "stop").
+a) If used before tasks started, skips execution of all tasks in the blebook (exits the process).

 ```bash
 when 'var_is_empty ENVIRONMENT' already